rwxrob/zet/20211118155755/README.md

 # K8SAPP GitHub Repo Structure (Helm)

-These are my preferences.
+These are my preferences for an air-gapped organization.
 Flavor to your own taste.

 ## Fetch